provided-as-is/events/README.md

 ## What is it? 🤔

-By leveraging Formidable’s ❤️ for Open Source, we want to create a **safe space** for maintainers to meet **every quarter** in London, UK 🇬🇧
+**PROVIDED AS IS** is a **safe space** for Open Source maintainers to come together, meet, learn and discuss.
+The meetup runs quarterly in London, UK, with the support of [Formidable](https://github.com/formidablelabs) and our other generous [sponsors](SPONSORING.md).

-Working with Open Source requires a set of skills around the core coding one that most people find themselves sort of stumbling on; and most times this role is a bit **isolating** (there are not many projects where devs are in the same town/ have a chance to meet regularly).
+Working with Open Source requires a set of skills beyond "just coding" that people often find challenging.
+No matter how small or large the community around your open source project, the role of a maintainer can feel **isolated**, as maintainers rarely get to meet in person.

-This gathering wants to give an opportunity to these people to connect with each other, and **share** struggles and experiences and strategies - to do this, we will only have lighting talks (circa one per event, at the start) and give at least half the time of the event to group discussions 👐
+This gathering gives an opportunity to people to connect with each other, and **share** struggles, experiences and strategies.
+This event is intended for people who help maintain open source projects, whether it's via code, documentation, design, issue triage, community management, or any other form of support.

 ## Cool!
 What's the format? ✍️

-Participants can propose topics of conversation using the dedicated issue per event - we will follow, for the discussion section of the event, the [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology) approach, paired with the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule#).
+To facilitate sharing of ideas without additional burden of having to prepare content, we will only have one lighting talk per event, and dedicate most of the time to group discussions 👐

-There will be food & drinks, and the participants should all be maintainers/developers/PMs involved in OSS (no recruiters).
-This is **not** meant to be mainstream, for showing off.
-We aim to have no more than 40/50 people showing up per event.
+Participants can propose topics of conversation using the dedicated issue per event.
+At the event, we will follow the [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology) approach, paired with the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule#).

-Consistency and creating a community is key here - we should aim to create an environment for OSS cross-pollination 🤗
+This is **not** meant to be large scale event.
+We aim to have no more than 40-50 people showing up per event.
+There will be food & drinks.

-Less frequently, once or twice a year, we will also organise "social events", which could span from a full dinner to just a pub night - to provide this community a more relaxed environment to spend time together (compared to the more serious/standard events) 🥂
+Less frequently, once or twice a year, we will also organise social events, which could span from pub night to a dinner, to provide this community a more relaxed environment to spend time together (compared to the more serious/standard events) 🥂

 ## How do I participate? 🙌